taeruh/mbqc_scheduling/pauli_tracker/python_lib/README.md

 ## Examples

-See `examples/simple.py` for a very basic example.
+See [examples/simple.py] for a very basic example. [examples/compile_flow.py] is a specific example describing how the Pauli tracking and the scheduling can be used when combining/stitching graphs that, for example, represent parts of a larger circuit (it's a specific example for the project for which this library was initially developed).

 ## Installation